samarthlamba/DukeHackathon2020/README.md

 3. How we built it

+The app was mainly developed with Python.
+The main AI/Machine learning model used was Dark Vision which made use of pre-trained data on object identification.
+The back end and front end were all in python.

 4. Challenges we ran into

+The main challenges we ran into had to do with integrating the back end in Python to a front-end developed in flutter for easy launch of a mobile app.

 5. Accomplishments that we're proud of

+The main accomplishment we are proud of is the accuracy with which our feature could predict objects and also being able to build a whole product centered on social good was very rewarding for us

 6. What we learned

+We learned a lot, from new Machine learning models to understanding the main pain point on visually impaired individuals we understood a user need and solve the need with our product

 7. What's next

+We plan to launch the product even after the hackathon as it could make big impact on lives of users.
+The launch timeline is shown below: